wavemaker/docs/learn/app-development/widgets/prefab/entity-extraction-from-documents.md

 ![/learn/assets/entity-extraction-from-document-picture3.png](/learn/assets/entity-extraction-from-document-picture3.png)

-6. At the final, you can upload the document and then click on the prefab `extract_info`, It can fill values automatically in `Text` widgets as below.
+6. Finally, you can upload the document and then click on the prefab `extract_info`, It can fill values automatically in `Text` widgets as below.

 ![/learn/assets/entity-extraction-from-document-picture4.png](/learn/assets/entity-extraction-from-document-picture4.png)